AMSSwanglab/SpecVar/README.md

 # SpecVar
-SpecVar is a convenient tool for Pinpointing relevant tissue and interpreting genetic variants with context-specific regulatory networks.
+SpecVar is a convenient tool for pinpointing relevant tissue and interpreting genetic variants with specific regulatory networks.

 ## Installation